OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ## Persistence

-A person learning about operating systems needs to be able to know the parts of a computer that persists after shutdown and know how to handle failures in the operating system.
+A person who is learning about operating systems needs to be able to know the parts of a computer that persists after shutdown and know how to handle failures in the operating system.

 ### Input/Output Devices